 Finish designing semester-cal.

-If you pass semester-cal to animate, you should see an animation that starts on January 10, 2022, passes through the days quickly, and stops on May 6, 2022.
+If you pass semester-cal to animate, you should see an animation that starts on January 9, 2023, passes through the days quickly, and freezes on May 5, 2023.

 The calendar pages in this animation pass rather quickly: 28 per second to be exact.
 Let’s slow it down.
 Pick how many calendar pages per second you would like to see and define this number as cal-rate.
 You can then convert an animation tick number to a SemesterDay, by multiplying by cal-rate and then quotienting by 28.